-These interviews further illustrated the different types of employees and their housing needs.
+These interviews further illustrated the different types of employees and their housing needs, which are featured in the Housing Action Plan.
 It especially stressed the urgency of developing solutions for TDA's seasonal and international staff.
-Finally, the group interview format allowed for participants to discuss and brainstorm possible solutions that could be implemented, generating the initial ideas for proposed strategies included in this study.
+Finally, the group interview format allowed for participants to discuss and brainstorm possible solutions that could be implemented, generating the initial ideas for projects that formed the Housing Action Plan.